Curriculum Overview

 Our curriculum is planned to challenge and enable all students to make rapid progress, studying subjects from the academic core as well as subjects from the performing arts, art, design and technology, business and computing.

-The content and experiences within our curriculum are designed to accumulate and address the gaps in cultural capital of all our students, particularly those with SEND and those who are socially disadvantaged.
-Our vulnerable first approach to the curriculum ensures all students receive the support they need to succeed.
+The content and experiences within our curriculum are designed to accumulate and address the gaps in cultural capital of all our students, particularly those with SEND and who are socially disadvantaged.
+Our vulnerable mindset approach to the curriculum ensures all students receive the support they need to succeed by placing our vulnerable learners at the forefront of our curriculum planning.

 Our extra-curricular offer supports our provision, with a focus within each subject on helping students to form stronger schemata for long-term retention of knowledge.

 Our provision is a coherent and carefully sequenced “knowledge-engaged” curriculum based on the principles of cognitive science.
-There is a focus on development of literacy and the application of acquired knowledge to ensure children access the curriculum at a depth to ensure a deep and enduring understanding in discrete subject areas.
+There is a focus on the development of literacy and the application of acquired knowledge to ensure children access the curriculum and have a deep and enduring understanding in each discrete subject area.
 The curriculum framework of cognitive education is planned to enable children to think independently and contribute positively to society and the wider world.

 Our curriculum intent is aligned with the Arthur Terry Learning Partnership and it is designed to: